by Jayne Cravens

 development efforts, as well as to anyone studying such:

-- How folklore, rumors, urban
+- How folklore, rumors, urban myths

-myths and organized misinformation campaigns interfere
+and organized misinformation campaigns interfere with

-with development and aid/relief efforts, and government
+development and aid/relief efforts, and government

 initiatives, and how to prevent and address such.

 This was almost my Master's Degree thesis in 2005.
-I decided
+I decided the

-topic and update this resource.
+and update this resource.
 With fake news sites set up

-specifically to mislead people, as well as crowdsourced
+specifically to mislead people, as well as crowdsourced efforts

-efforts by professional online provocateurs and automated
+by professional online provocateurs and automated troll bots

-troll bots pumping out thousands of comments, countering
+pumping out thousands of comments, countering misinformation

-no longer update these pages, but I hope they remain helpful.
+update these pages, but I hope they remain helpful.

-- Recommendations for
+- Recommendations

-UN & UNDP in Ukraine
+for UN & UNDP in Ukraine

 to use Twitter, Facebook, Blogs and Other Social Media to